floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

   small staging buffer (default size: 4 MB), with the downside that the Vulkan queue needs to be flushed (e.g. a `vkQueueWaitIdle()` is involved)
-- the 'stream-staging-system' can upload a limited amount of data per-frame through a fixed-size double-buffer staging buffer (default size: 16 MB - but this can be tweaked in the `sg_setup()` call of course), this doesn't cause any frame-pacing 'disruptions' like the copy-staging-system does
+- the 'stream-staging-system' can upload a limited amount of data per-frame through a fixed-size double-buffered staging buffer (default size: 16 MB - but this can be tweaked in the `sg_setup()` call of course), this doesn't cause any frame-pacing 'disruptions' like the copy-staging-system does